zhongchun/dragon-tensor/README.md

 **Note:** The build script automatically generates Python wheels by default when Python bindings are enabled.
 No additional steps needed!

+**Optimized Build Process:**
+- C++ compilation is handled by CMake (with ccache/ninja optimizations)
+- `setup.py` uses pre-built extension modules (no C++ compilation in Python build)
+- Faster Python builds with better caching and parallel compilation

 ```bash
 # Wheel is automatically generated when running:
 ./build.sh